taowen/vue-db/README.md

 # vue-db

 Vue data binding with minimal code.
-There are two motivations
+There are 3 motivations

 * cross component data sync, such as form
 * load data from backend and keeping it up to date
+* javascript based animation without cost of vue reconciliation

 It is a bit controversial to ditch so called `view model` and keeping state directly inside the `view`. "entities should not be multiplied beyond necessity" - occam's razor

+Majority of the work is done by vue 3 reactivity system, vue-db just unleash its full potential.

 ## Form